Three-dimensional Navier-Stokes equations driven by space-time white noise: N-S equation by paracontrolled distributions

 From the proof we see that the terms required to be renormalized in the two methods are similar: The terms not including the terms with $|\cdot|_{\mathfrak{s}}>0$ in the theory of the regularity sturctures are the same as the associated terms in the paracontrolled distribution, while the terms including the terms with $|\cdot|_{\mathfrak{s}}>0$ ( like $\mathcal{I}_l(\mathcal{I}_k(\mathcal{I}(\Xi)\mathcal{I}(\Xi)) \mathcal{I}(\Xi))\mathcal{I}(\Xi)$ and $\mathcal{I}_k(\mathcal{I}(\Xi))\mathcal{I}(\Xi)$) are different from the terms in the paracontrolled distributions ($\pi_0(u_3,u_1)$ and $\pi_0(PDK,u_1)$).
 In the theory of regularity structures a distribution is divided into the elements of different orders of homogeneity.
 For example, the terms of good regularity ( e.g. $u_3$) are split into constants, polynomials and some other terms with positive order ( e.g. $\mathcal{I}_l(\mathcal{I}_k(\mathcal{I}(\Xi)\mathcal{I}(\Xi)) \mathcal{I}(\Xi))$).
 In the paracontrolled distribution method using Bony's paraproduct for these terms it is sufficient to define $\pi_0(\cdot,\cdot)$, which plays a similar role as the term of positive order in the regularity structure theory.

-.10in \th{Acknowledgement.} We are very grateful to Professor Martin Hairer for giving us some hints to complete the paper and his suggestions which helped us to improve the results of this paper.
+.10in \th{Acknowledgement.} We are very grateful to Professor Martin Hairer for giving us some hints to complete the paper and for pointing out an mistake in an early version of our paper, which helped us to improve the results of this paper.
 We would also like to thank Professor Michael R\"{o}ckner for his encouragement and suggestions for this work.
 We are also grateful to the referees for their comments that lead us to improve the exposition and revise several details for the present version of our work.